wg-perception/object_recognition_core/_sources/infrastructure/couch.txt

 .. toggle:: From ROS packages

-   We provide a utility that automatically installa the visualizer on the DB.
+   We provide a utility that automatically installs the visualizer on the DB.

    .. code-block:: bash